-By the November 15 deadline, 61 districts.
-8 local charter schools, 3 state charter schools, and no state special schools applied for a total of \$8.1 million of eligible requests.
+By the November 15 deadline, 61 districts, eight local charter schools, and three state charter schools applied for a total of \$8.1 million of eligible requests.
 Nearly 75% of the requests were for Priority 3-Digital Learning Devices.

 In January 2018, Governor Deal awarded \$7.1 million to 60 applicants that scored a 50 or higher on the rubric.
 Awardees include 51 districts, two state charter schools, and seven local charter schools.
-In terms of Priority areas, 74% of awards were for Priority 3: Digital Devices, while the remaining 26% will be spent on network infrastructure through Priorities 1 and 2.
-The full list of awardees is available in Appendix B.
+In terms of priority areas, 74% of awards were for Priority 3: Digital Devices, while the remaining 26% were for network infrastructure through Priorities 1 and 2.

-Applicants that did not receive funding will be provided the opportunity to revise and resubmit their applications for rescoring in early 2018.
-Each applicant will receive their rubric scores and reviewer feedback to improve their submission.
-It will then be rescored by two different reviewers to determine if it exceeds an average of 50.
-GOSA is holding this \$1 million to allow for their resubmissions.
+Applicants that did not receive funding were provided the opportunity to revise and resubmit their applications for rescoring in early 2018.
+Each applicant received their rubric scores and reviewer feedback to improve their submission.
+Resubmissions were then re-scored by two different reviewers to determine if the application exceeded an average of 50 to receive an award.
+GOSA held \$1 million to allow for their resubmissions.